 We carry tension on our bodies a lot more than we might realize.
-Waking up with puffy eyes, getting a splitting migraine headache, showing premature signs of aging—these are just a few of the negative impacts of unchecked stress.
+Waking up with puffy eyes, getting a splitting migraine headache, and showing premature signs of aging—are just a few of the negative impacts of unchecked stress.

 While it’s important to practice routine self-care, such as reading a book, taking a walk, or having a nice long soak in the bath, this may not be enough to alleviate built-up stress.
 There is often leftover tension, stagnation, or inflammation that’s difficult to get rid of

 Gua sha, a staple practice in Eastern medicine, aims to release this tension in both our bodies and our psyche.
 So, what is gua sha and how does it work?
 Keep reading to learn more about this ancient practice and how it may be beneficial in your life.

 Gua sha (pronounced gwah-shah) derives from the Chinese term meaning “scraping.”
 It’s sometimes also called spooning, coining, or skin scraping (though it’s not meant to break the skin).

 The concept of gua sha comes from traditional Eastern Asian medicine and revolves around the idea of “chi” or “qi,” which is the flow of energy within our bodies.
 According to this belief, an individual’s flow of chi plays an important role in their overall health and wellness.

 When chi gets blocked, this leads to tension, aches, stiffness, inflammation, and other physical symptoms.